SoniaBorsi/Adversarial-Attack-GNN/README.md

 # What you should see

-You should have generated a couple of new folders (right now with Cora and Citeseer datasets on CPU | PolBlogs and Texas maybe later).
+You should have generated a couple of new folders.

 folders: